haydenreich/Reich_CSCI2270_FinalProject/README.md

 #Open issues/bugs:

 There is a known bug with table size.
-The default is set at 1024, prime numbers above this value cause a segmentation fault.
-This is primarily with the 1000 word test document, large table sizes are untested with the smaller movie document.
+The default is set at 1024, some numbers above this value cause a segmentation fault.
+This occurs with both test documents.
 Incorrect inputs can also cause unpredictable errors, as the program is not currently set up to check the user's input for accuracy.
 Either one of these would be a great contribution to the project.